You are currently viewing Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind

 Paro Taktsang Palphug Singye Samdrup Dzong is one of the three holiest Neys of Guru Padmasambhava in Bhutan, the other two being Baylangdra Ney and Singye Dzong

-Firstly, Paro Taktsang is the most sacred cave of Guru Rinpoche in Bhutan where he transformed himself into the wrathful entity Dorje Drolö and journeyed here on the back of a flaming tigress.
-He meditated in the cave for 3 years, 3 months, 3 weeks, and 3 days.
-He subjugated malicious spirits and concealed profound treasures for the benefit of sentient beings in the 8th century.
+Firstly, Bhutan Paro Taktsang is the most sacred cave of Guru Rinpoche in Bhutan.
+Here, he transformed himself into the wrathful entity Dorje Drolö and journeyed on the back of a flaming tigress.
+He meditated in the cave for three years, three months, three weeks, and three days.
+In the 8th century, he subjugated malicious spirits and concealed profound treasures for the benefit of sentient beings.

 Secondly, Paro Taktsang is one of the four Dzongs out of the twelve meditation places which consist of four Dzongs, four Cliffs, and four Caves entrusted to Phajo Drugom Zhigpo by Guru Rinpoche.
 The other three Dzongs are Tango Choying Dzong in Thimphu, Lingzhi Jago Dzong in Lingzhi, and Yangtse Thuwo Dzong above Dechenphu Lhakhang.

-It is said that anyone meditating in this place will achieve enlightenment in one’s life.
-Therefore, Paro Taktsang is one of the most sacred places among all the holy places of Guru Rinpoche in Bhutan.
+It is said that anyone meditating in this place will achieve enlightenment in life.
+Therefore, Paro Taktsang is one of the most sacred places among Guru Rinpoche’s holy places in Bhutan.

 Also Read Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”